Rajatj17/webapp-and-backend-k8s-setup/Readme.md

 - Create a service account for this namespace
   - kubectl apply -f deployment-infra/sa/*
 - If using minikube, then docker build should be preceded by running following command to export minikube env variables, `eval $(minikube docker-env)`.
 For more info refer [here](https://stackoverflow.com/questions/52310599/what-does-minikube-docker-env-mean)
-  - `docker build -t kube-test-frontend .` -> for frotend
+  - `docker build -t kube-test-frontend .` -> for frontend
-  - `docker build -t kube-test-backend .` -> for frotend
+  - `docker build -t kube-test-backend .` -> for backend
 ### Manually
 - Frontend
     - kubectl apply -f deployment-infra/frontend/* files